morteza-sakifard/Non-Parametric-Density-Estimation/README.md

 Estimate unimodal density with:
   - Maximum Likelihood Estimation
   - Maximum a Posteriori Estimation

 Bias and variance of estimation are also calculated and plotted for each estimator

 ## Density Estimation: Non-Parametric Approach
 Estimate Bimodal density with:
   - Gaussian kernel density estimation
-  - Parzen window kernel density estimation
+  - Parzen window kernel density estimation with tophat kernel
-  - k-Nearest Neighbor density estimation
+  - k-Nearest Neighbor density estimation with euclidean distance